dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3012: Creativity and art shape societal values and understanding.
+### T3012: Writers and artists help us understand and think about the world differently.

 |Support|
 |---|